Anglican religious order: Anglican orders and interdenominational orders

 Some religious orders are unique to the Anglican Communion.
 Certain large orders, such as the Society of Saint Margaret or the Community of the Sisters of the Church, are widespread and follow a rule of life written especially for the community.
 Other communities follow one of a number of historic rules predating the ecclesial divisions of the Reformation era.
 These rules are followed by different orders which often have manifestations within different current Christian denominations, particularly (in most cases) Anglicanism, Roman Catholicism and Lutheranism and, in some cases, also Eastern Orthodoxy.

 Augustinian orders

 There are a number of Anglican communities of nuns following the Rule of St Augustine of Hippo.
 This rule has a particular focus on making all of one's thoughts and speech God-centred.
 There is no central Augustinian administration beyond the common rule.

 Benedictine orders

 The Benedictine order is active in all the Christian denominations mentioned above, including the Eastern Orthodox tradition.
 Within the Roman Catholic Church there is a central Benedictine Confederation (notwithstanding the autonomy of each abbey) and the Anglican Benedictine orders maintain close relations with this central organisation (although without actual membership).
 The rule has a particular emphasis on community life, hospitality for strangers and achieving a proper balance of work, prayer and recreation.

-Followers of the Rule of St. Benedict

-Communities that follow the Rule of St. Benedict, but aren't part of the Order of St. Benedict, include the Order of Saint Helena.